Career Timeline of John Kerry: Major Achievements and Milestones

 2004: Swift Boat Veterans for Truth Oppose Kerry's Campaign

-In 2004, during Kerry's presidential campaign, a group called Swift Boat Veterans for Truth (SBVT) formed to oppose Kerry's campaign.
-The group questioned Kerry's war record and military awards through press conferences, ads, and a book.
-The controversy led to the political term "swiftboating."
+In 2004, during John Kerry's presidential campaign, the Swift Boat Veterans for Truth (SBVT) group, comprised of approximately 250 members, opposed Kerry's campaign.
+They questioned his service record and military awards through press conferences, ads, and a book, leading to the term "swiftboating" to describe unfair political attacks.
+Most of Kerry's former crewmates refuted SBVT's allegations.

-In 2005, John Kerry released his military and medical records to the representatives of three news organizations.
+In 2005, John Kerry released his military and medical records to the representatives of three news organizations, but has not authorized full public access to those records.

 January 10, 2008: Endorsed Barack Obama for President

-On January 10, 2008, John Kerry endorsed Illinois Senator Barack Obama for president.
+On January 10, 2008, John Kerry endorsed Illinois Senator Barack Obama for president in the 2008 Democratic presidential primaries.

 October 1, 2008: Voted for Emergency Economic Stabilization Act